sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

     path:
 ```

-You set the path to where you host the files on the server.
-They will then we accessible through */extras/*.
+Set the path to where you host the files on the server.
+They will then be accessible through */extras/*.

-### Waiting behavoir
+### Waiting on tests to finish
-You can choose what the user will see when she waits for the test to finish.
-By default the log from sitespeed.io will be streamed on the wait screen so you can follow along how far the test has gone.
+You can choose what the user will see while waiting for the test to finish.
+By default, the log from sitespeed.io will be streamed on the wait screen so users can follow the progress of the test.

-If you are not interested in that, you can chose to show random AI generated images.
+If you are not interested in that, you can choose to show random AI-generated images.
 You do that with:

 ```yaml
 html
     showRandomAIImage: true
 ```

-More well curated images will come later :)
+More well-curated images will come later. :)

 ### Change the locale

-Do your users not have English as first language?
-You can then change the language!
-Use the [default one](https://github.com/sitespeedio/onlinetest/blob/main/server/locales/en.json) and create a new file for your language.
+Do your users not have English as their first language?
+You can change the language!
+Use the [default locale file](https://github.com/sitespeedio/onlinetest/blob/main/server/locales/en.json) and create a new file for your language.

 ```yaml
 localization: